philuttley/stats-methods-25/_episodes/05-mle_model_fitting.md

 $$\sigma = \left(-\frac{\mathrm{d}^{2}L}{\mathrm{d}\theta^{2}}\bigg\rvert_{\hat{\theta}}\right)^{-1/2}$$

-How accurate this estimate for $$\sigma$$ is will depend on how closely the posterior distribution approximates a normal distribution, at least in the region of parameter values that contains most of the probability.
-The estimate will become exact in the case where the posterior is normally distributed.
+How accurate this estimate for $$\sigma$$ is will depend on how closely the MLE probability distribution approximates a normal distribution, at least in the region of parameter values that contains most of the probability.
+The estimate will become exact in the case where the MLE is normally distributed.

 > ## Test yourself: errors on Binomial and Poisson MLEs
 > Use the normal approximation to estimate the standard deviation on the MLE for binomial and Poisson distributed likelihood functions, in terms of the observed data ($$x$$ successes in $$n$$ trials, or $$x$$ counts).